budd-lab/NLP_Application/README.md

 **Conclusion**
 1. Strengths:
-o	The pipeline effectively preprocesses and classifies legal clauses. o	Visualizations provide useful insights into data distribution and model performance.
+    - The pipeline effectively preprocesses and classifies legal clauses.
+    - Visualizations provide useful insights into data distribution and model performance.
 2. Areas for Improvement:
-o	Handle class imbalances using techniques like oversampling or class weights. o	Explore advanced models for better clause classification.
+    - Handle class imbalances using techniques like oversampling or class weights.
+    - Explore advanced models for better clause classification.
-3. Next Steps:
+4. Next Steps:
-o	Assess other classifiers to test model performance. o	Explore clause summarization.
+    - Assess other classifiers to test model performance.
+    - Explore clause summarization.